-

 Can NetScaler VPX Express be upgraded to a retail version?

 Yes.
-Simply purchase the retail NetScaler VPX license you need, and then apply the corresponding license to the NetScaler VPX Express instance.
+Simply purchase the retail NetScaler VPX license that you need, and then apply the corresponding license to the NetScaler VPX Express instance.

 Hypervisor

-What VMware versions does NetScaler VPX support?
+What VMware versions do NetScaler VPX support?

 NetScaler VPX supports both VMware ESX and ESXi for versions 3.5 or later.
 For more information, see Support matrix and usage guidelines